 When I go to a restaurant, particularly while on holiday, I like to try the local beer and wine, so a few South Coast labels would be a good addition to enhance the local experience.

 The location is good, but being inside the resort it’s a bit hard to find.
-The owner, Andrew Johns, is putting up some new signage to encourage the public to come in for breakfast, drinks and dinner.
+The owner, Andrew Johns, is putting up some new signage to encourage the public to come in for breakfast, lunch, drinks and dinner.
 If you’re in the Bay over summer, it’s definitely worth heading to Batehaven and tracking it down.

 “We are open to the public seven days a week, with cocktails all day,” Andrew said.